 The Fact and Fiction of Carb Loading for Exercise

 It was a long-held belief that carbohydrates are required to fuel and recover from exercise.
 But recent research by scientists and physicians such as Dr. Jeff Volek (a registered dietitian, professor at Ohio State University, and keto expert), provide a better understanding of the physiology of the body.
 The consensus?
-Carbohydrates are not the only fuel source it can use during and after exercise.
-In fact, his studies suggest carbs are perhaps not even the optimal source, and that a higher fat, low-carb diet has more promising results.
-These findings are the reason you may be hearing about more athletes and people dedicated to an active lifestyle following a keto or low-carb diet.
+Carbohydrates are not the only fuel source the body can use during and after exercise.
+In fact, his studies suggest carbs are perhaps not even the optimal source, and that a higher fat, low-carb diet has more promising results for pre- and post-workout meals.
+These findings are the reason you may be hearing about more athletes and people dedicated to an active lifestyle following a keto or low-carb diet rather than a low-fat diet or other diet.

 Still, despite these long held common misconceptions, there is some truth in the need for eating before and after working out.
 In the nutrition world, this is called peri-workout nutrition.